1978

 Beast Of Burden/Far Away Eyes/Love In Vain/Shattered/Satisfaction/

-Sweet Little Sixteen/Tumbling Dice/Happy/Brown Sugar/Jumping Jack Flash)
+Sweet Little Sixteen/Tumbling Dice/Happy/Brown Sugar/Jumpin' Jack Flash)

 780618A 18th or 19th June: US TV (WNF) ‘Johnny Dorangus TV Show’, incl.